edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 - yii2 has no corresponding role

 #### Create example role
-Look into the source code of the
+Look into the source code of the function actionCreateExampleRole (see file @vendor/edvlerblog/yii2-adldap-module/src/commands/LdapController.php).

+As you can see two permissions are created **(permissionDisplayDetailedAbout, permissionToUseContanctPage)** and assigend to the role
+**yii2_example_group**.

 Open a shell or a cmd and change to the base directory of your yii2 installation (where the composer.json is located).
 Type in your shell: